theflowong/logic-blocks-game/notes.md

 - [ ] trap UpDowns in specific area/zone/square (by moving into direction-change toggle squares)
 - [ ] push colored Goombas to color zone
 - [x] push Goombas into BlackHoles to clear board (similar to above, but Goomba will disappear)
-  - [ ] track Goomba counts for winning situation
+  - [x] track Goomba counts for winning situation
-  - [ ] make BlackHoles disappear with more Goombas
+  - [x] make BlackHoles gradually disappear (more transparent) with more Goombas

 ## Stages & Properties
-- [ ] Start Game button?
+- [ ] Start Game button? first stage is wonky, things not initialized?
 - [x] Escape to Finish
   - [x] Arguments
     * Player: location?